elves/elvish.io/src/download/prelude.md

-Prebuilt binaries for Elvish are available for Linux and macOS on x86-64 CPUs.
+Prebuilt binaries for Elvish are available for some common platforms.
 The binaries are statically linked and don't have any runtime dependencies.
-If you have other OS/CPU combinations, you may build Elvish from [source](https://github.com/elves/elvish).
+If your platform is not listed, you may build Elvish from [source](https://github.com/elves/elvish).

 The download links might be too slow for users in China.
 Try using the